 The similarities between the electronic lottery games and those of the commercial casinos and their partners are too close for comfort, according to a lawsuit by seven casino operators, but a Commonwealth Court judge has sided with the state that there’s no unfair competition.

-Judge Renee Cohn Jubelirer dismissed the suit May 25, finding natural overlap in the design and appearance of the iLottery games with those of the casinos rather than anything precluded by a 2017 law that allowed the Pennsylvania Lottery to begin online games.
+Judge Renee Cohn Jubelirer dismissed the suit May 25, finding natural overlap in the design and appearance of the iLottery games with those of the casinos rather than anything precluded by a 2017 law that allowed the PA Lottery to begin online games.

 “The Court finds that the features of iLottery games challenged by petitioners are not signature, iconic, or key features particular to casino slot machines,” Jubelirer wrote in a 47-page opinion alluding to use of such facets as random number generators and auto bet options, in addition to game graphics and imagery.
 She said technological advances in online gaming created unavoidable similarities between the iLottery and casino products.